flix-/keeto-doc/source/docker.rst

 Setup
 -----

-All files needed to setup/use the Docker environment are included in the 'samples' directory shipped with the source distribution/RPM package.
+All files needed to setup the Docker environment are included in the 'samples' directory shipped with the source distribution/RPM package.
 If the RPM package has already been utilized to install Keeto use the following command to locate the 'samples' directory and change to